GPU Berserker GLSL

 Advantage of GPU render

-If we treat CPU as a supercar, the GPU should be more like a bus.
+If we treat the CPU as a supercar, the GPU should be more like a bus.

-In the case we transport little people, like one or three, the supercar would be nice.
+In the case we transport a few people, one or three, a supercar is adequate.
 (Handle single complicated calculation)

-The language we are learning, like C/C++, Java, Python, almost are running on CPU.
+Languages like C/C++, Java, Python, etc., are almost designed to run on CPU.

-If you want to learn more about GLSL, we recommand you to go to shadertoy.com, find some interesting arts and make out why this works.
+If you want to learn more about GLSL, we recommend you to go to shadertoy.com, find some interesting arts, and make out why this works.